Once cocaine hits the streets in America, it is often cut with a bunch of agents to buff it out. This gives dealers a bigger profit.

 Mannitol is used to cut heroin and coke.
 It has anti-caking properties that keep the drugs in a powdered form.
 This makes it look as if the cocaine was not buffed at all, so it can fetch a higher price on the black market.

 Mannitol is a dangerous substance as well.
-It can cause health complication to those who are allergic and to those with a history of heart disease failure.
+It can cause health complications to those who are allergic and to those with a history of heart disease failure.

 Novocaine is similar to lidocaine.
 It has similar properties and causes similar side effects.
 It’s often used as a cutting agent because it has a numbing effect that mimics cocaine.
 This makes it difficult for users to identify whether their drugs are laced or not when doing a taste test.